pygobject/pygobject-stubs/README.md

 You need to decide this at install time either by using the `--config-settings` option with pip

-	$ pip install pygobject-stubs --config-settings=config=Gtk3,Gdk3,Soup2
+	$ pip install pygobject-stubs --no-cache-dir --config-settings=config=Gtk3,Gdk3,Soup2

 or by setting the `PYGOBJECT_STUB_CONFIG` env variable

-	$ PYGOBJECT_STUB_CONFIG=Gtk3,Gdk3,Soup2 pip install pygobject-stubs
+	$ PYGOBJECT_STUB_CONFIG=Gtk3,Gdk3,Soup2 pip install --no-cache-dir pygobject-stubs

 If no configuration is set, the most recent version of each library is installed.

+`--no-cache-dir` is only necessary on subsequent reinstalls, otherwise the stubs will not be rebuild and a cache of a previous installation is used.

 ## Contributing